 HRC Remembers Frank Kameny

-October 11, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+October 11, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 One year ago, the LGBT community lost equality pioneer Frank Kameny, a man whose tireless activism blazed a trail for the entire LGBT community.